Past research projects

 - Getting in Touch: Digital resources for Indigenous languages

-Professor Gillian Wigglesworth, Patrick McConvell and Jane Simpson
+Professor Gillian Wigglesworth, Patrick McConvell and Professor Jane Simpson

 The Aboriginal Child Language Project 1 was funded by an Australian Research Council Discovery Grant.
 The project investigated the type of input children receive in multilingual environments that include a traditional language, a contact variety of English and code-mixing between languages and speech styles.
 It involved case studies of three Aboriginal communities.